dlinsin/Mantis-Issues-Ext/README.markdown

 _Add Mantis Info_ which will set the following Mantis infos:

   * the title to Summary
+  * a block quote containing the Description, Additional Information
+  * the fields mentioned above in form of _column: value_
-  * a block quote containing the Description, Additional Information and the ID as a link to the URL of the issue
+  * the ID as a link to the URL of the issue

 Alternatively you can use the keyboard shortcut _SHIFT+CTRL+I_ to add the information to the new issue directly.